avb-academy/avb_academy/content/01_milan/03_traffic-shaping/_index.md

 ---

 {{% notice info %}}
-- The bounded latency of Milan is ensured by using traffic shaping mechanisms.
+- The bounded latency of Milan AVB is ensured by using traffic shaping mechanisms.
 - The Stream Reservation Protocol (SRP) reserves only the required bandwidth for each stream, exclusively between the Talker and Listener.
 The remaining bandwidth stays available for other traffic.
 - The Forward Queuing for Time-Sensitive Streams (FQTSS) ensures that packets are transmitted so that they reach their destination in time.
 - **Up to** 75% of the available bandwidth can be used for Milan traffic.
 If no stream requires the bandwidth, it is available for all other traffic.
 {{% /notice %}}

-Traffic shaping is an essential part of Milan and the biggest difference compared to other networked audio protocols.
+Traffic shaping is an essential part of Milan AVB and the biggest difference compared to other networked audio protocols.

 Two components are crucial for traffic shaping: